tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 A: You must always include a set of surfaces (in one or more mesh objects) which define the outer boundaries of your computational domain volume.
-Having a *world* patch in the final mesh is an indication that your outer surface mesh is "leaking" (the final mesh is extending outside the surfaces which should define the domain volume).
+Having faces which are visible in the final mesh *world* patch (even after refreshing Paraview!) indicates that your outer surface mesh is "leaking" (the final mesh is extending outside the surfaces which should define the domain volume).
 Leaking may also occur so that mesh extends inside surfaces that define a volume object located inside the domain.